 3. Why Are You Doing This?

-Asking yourself "why" you're doing something that means so much to you but it's so darn difficult if often all you need to give you the final push you need to succeed.
+Asking yourself "why" you're doing something that means so much to you but it's so darn difficult is often the only question you need to ask to push you through to success.
 How many times have you been on the brink of giving up completely only to have the solution land right in your lap?

 That's because you had a "why" that motivates you to persist, find a solution, or simply not give up.

 4. Take a Break

 Working on a goal can be heart-wrenching at times especially when it's not working out quite how you planned it to.
 This is when you need to take a break and do something you really enjoy.
-By taking your attention elsewhere, and finding some pleasure gives you the energy you need to keep going.
+Taking your attention elsewhere, and finding some pleasure gives you the energy you need to keep going.